Family-Favorite Oatmeal Waffles

 - Assorted fresh fruit and yogurt of your choice

-- In a large bowl, combine flour, oats, baking powder, cinnamon and, if desired, salt; set aside.
+- In a large bowl, combine flour, oats, baking powder, cinnamon and salt; set aside.
 In a small bowl, whisk eggs, milk, butter and brown sugar.
 Add to flour mixture; stir until blended.